jasciullo/Sciullo-Portfolio/user_research/TSWD_user_research_plan.md

 * 10-15 minute brief remote interviews with people not working directly in the public health field.
 * Notes from participants.
-* Additional notes taken by facilitator.

 ## Supplies

  * User research computers to view data visualizations.
+ * Facilitator computer to share interview questions and data visualizations.

 ## Script